Underwater Photography Sessions and FAQ

 Do I have to know how to swim?

-There is a 4 ft ledge and the deepest area is 10 ft.
-We will not be diving to the bottom to get any images.
+We will not be diving to the bottom to get images.
 If you notice most of my photos have the reflection from the top of the water which shows how close to the surface we are.
+The light is actually best close to the top of the pool!

 Am I going to get water up my nose?